2025 Awami League ban protests: Protest Program (8–9 May)

-The protest intensified after Bangladesh Jamaat-e-Islami and its student organization Bangladesh Islami Chhatra Shibir joined.
+The protest intensified after Bangladesh Jamaat-e-Islami and its student organization, Bangladesh Islami Chhatra Shibir, joined.
 Protesters at the sit-in in front of the Jamuna Building did not face any obstacles.
-The protest was announced suddenly, and Romna police’s DC Masud Alam was seen arriving at the Jamuna site directly from a tennis match, still wearing his tennis jersey.
+The protest was announced suddenly, and Romna police's DC Masud Alam was seen arriving at the Jamuna site directly from a tennis match, still wearing his tennis jersey.

-At 1 AM, National Citizens' Party convener Nahid Islam and member-secretary Akhter Hossain joined the program along with other leaders.
+At 1 AM, National Citizen Party convener Nahid Islam and member-secretary Akhter Hossain joined the program along with other leaders.
 Around the same time, students from Jahangirnagar University blocked the Dhaka–Aricha Highway.
-Between 1:30 AM and 3:00 AM, in Chattogram, protests and road blockades were organized at Chawkbazar and New Market intersections by the Anti-Discrimination Student Movement and the National Citizens' Party.
+Between 1:30 AM and 3:00 AM, in Chattogram, protests and road blockades were organized at the Chowkbazar and New Market intersections by the Students Against Discrimination and the National Citizen Party.
 After Friday prayers, a protest march and brief rally were held in Boalkhali of Chattogram District.

 At the same time, a rally was organized in front of InterContinental Dhaka.
 In the afternoon, a protest march was held in Moulvibazar with the same demand.
 Students of University of Rajshahi also organized a protest in the city demanding the ban of Bangladesh Awami League.

-Later in the afternoon, as part of the movement, Gano Adhikar Parishad blocked Paltan intersection in Dhaka.
-In support of the movement, multiple political parties organized processions in Cumilla and held a sit-in in front of the Deputy Commissioner’s office.
+Later in the afternoon, as part of the movement, Gono Odhikar Parishad blocked Paltan intersection in Dhaka.
+In support of the movement, multiple political parties organized processions in Cumilla and held a sit-in in front of the deputy commissioner's office.

-In the afternoon, students of Islamic University, Bangladesh blocked the Khulna–Kushtia Highway for about an hour demanding the banning of Bangladesh Awami League.
+In the afternoon, students of Islamic University, Bangladesh blocked the Khulna–Kushtia Highway for about an hour demanding the banning of the Bangladesh Awami League.
 In Noakhali, under the initiative of July Unity, various political and student organizations joined a one-hour protest march and sit-in.

-During the movement, protests were organized in Sylhet, Khulna, Natore, Kishoreganj, and Joypurhat by the National Citizens' Party, Anti-Discrimination Student Movement, Bangladesh Islami Chhatra Shibir, and Inqilab Mancha.
+During the movement, protests were organized in Sylhet, Khulna, Natore, Kishoreganj, and Joypurhat by the National Citizen Party, Students Against Discrimination, Bangladesh Islami Chhatra Shibir, and Inqilab Moncho.
 In Lakshmipur, the protest was joined by Bangladesh Jamaat-e-Islami, Bangladesh Islami Chhatra Shibir, and the public demanding the banning of Bangladesh Awami League.

-In the afternoon, a protest march was organized in Habiganj by the National Citizens' Party and Anti-Discrimination Student Movement.
+In the afternoon, a protest march was organized in Habiganj by the National Citizen Party and Students Against Discrimination.
 At 5:30 PM, a protest program was conducted by blocking CDA Avenue in Chattogram, demanding the banning of the Bangladesh Awami League.
 In Narail, public protesters organized a march and sit-in on the Dhaka–Narail road in the afternoon.